-West Bengal Chief Minister Mamata Banerjee announced on Monday a for Brahmin purohits (priests), Rajbongshis, Dalits, tribals of Jangalmahal (the eastern end of the Chotanagpur plateau) and the Hindi-speaking people of the state.
+West Bengal Chief Minister Mamata Banerjee announced on Monday a slew of sops for Brahmin purohits (priests), Rajbongshis, Dalits, tribals of Jangalmahal (the eastern end of the Chotanagpur plateau) and the Hindi-speaking people of the state.

 Banerjee also announced the formation of a ‘Dalit Board’ which will frame programmes and policies for socio-economic development of Dalits in the state.
 She said that this board would have representation from the backward Namasudra, Poundra Kshatriya, Matua, Dom, Bagdi, Bauri and Majhi communities.